Afrikaners: The Great Trek

-After the signing, however, Dingane's forces surprised and killed the members of the delegation; a large-scale massacre of the Boers followed: see Weenen massacre.
+However, the agreement between Retief's and Dingane's people was that no weapons would be present during their negotiation time.
+Dingane and his people did not keep to this treaty, kicked their assegaai's from their buried hiding places, and killed the members of the delegation while they were still in the kraal; a large-scale massacre of the Boers followed: see Weenen massacre.
 Zulu izibutho ('regiments') attacked Boer encampments in the Drakensberg foothills at what was later called Blaauwkrans and Weenen, killing women and children along with men.
 (By contrast, in earlier conflicts the trekkers had experienced along the eastern Cape frontier, the Xhosa had refrained from harming women and children.)

 A commando of 470 men arrived to help the settlers.
 On 16 December 1838, the Voortrekkers under the command of Andries Pretorius confronted about 10,000 Zulus at the prepared positions.
 The Boers had three injuries without any fatalities.
 Due to the blood of 3,000 slain Zulus that stained the Ncome River, the conflict afterwards became known as the Battle of Blood River.